 If popularity is an indicator of the best product, then Google Chrome wins by a landslide.
 Over the last decade, Chrome has become the world’s most used browser due to its compatibility, speed and security features.

 The Brave web browser blocks tracking software, so it’s the browser to use if you are concerned about privacy and targeted ads.

 Multiple browsers claim to be the fastest, it can be difficult to find unbiased data on which one truly leads the pack.
 Outside factors can also influence the speed of a browser, such as the device you use and if you employ pop-up blockers.
 Generally, Safari, Opera and lesser-known Vivaldi are all highly rated in terms of speed.

 The good news is, every web browser is free, so you can use whichever browser has the features that impress you the most.

-Best web browser for a PC
+Best for a PC

-If you’re running a PC with Windows 10, Microsoft’s Edge is a great choice.
+If you’re running a PC with Windows 10, Microsoft Edge is a great choice.
 While Microsoft’s long-running Internet Explorer browser was quietly retired in January 2020, Edge has since replaced it.
 Edge boasts faster and safer technology, including its proprietary anti-phishing technology called “SmartScreen.”

-Best web browser for a Mac
+Best for Mac